 Sunday, September 12th, 2021 2:00 pm

-Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Wadsworth Library concert series with James and Madelaine McQueen performing folk songs as viewed through a classical lens.
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Wadsworth Library concert series with James and Madelaine MacQueen performing folk songs as viewed through a classical lens.

 About the Artists

-In addition to performing and composing, Mr. McQueen maintains a private studio of violin and viola students in University Heights.
+In addition to performing and composing, Mr. MacQueen maintains a private studio of violin and viola students in University Heights.